GiesDSRS/EdgarDSRS/README.md

 # EDGARTOOL: Tool for SEC 10-k files
 ## Description:

 EDGARTOOL is a Python library designed to clean and process SEC EDGAR 10-K filing HTML files.
-It removes unnecessary HTML elements, tables with high numeric content, and various types of noise/gibberish text to produce clean, readable text output suitable for analysis.
+It removes unnecessary HTML elements, various types of noise/gibberish text, and extract tables with high numeric content to produce clean, readable text output suitable for analysis.

 ## Features